new-AF/AdventJS-2025-challenge-solutions/Readme.md

 -   Check if new position is out of board bounds, and return `'broken'`

--   Continue, process next instruction.
+-   Continue and process next instruction.
--

 #### Code